Sj1743/Battleship/README.md

       i.
 3 ships that are 2 units long ii.
 4 ships that are 3 units long iii.
 1 ship that is 4 units long
   - There must be 12 mines.
-A tip to place them strategically is to place a few around ships so that the user is tempted to strike there only to hit a mine, and few are             scattered randomly in the field.
+A tip to place them strategically is to place a few around ships so that the user is tempted to strike there, only to hit a mine, and scattered few     randomly in the field.
 Have a look at my pre-existing fields for ideas.
   - After you have placed the 8 ships and 12 mines, the rest of the grid squares will be water.
 These will be 66 in total.

-1. Now, assign the ships and mines (assigning water is not required) to their respective indices on the field.
+ 3. Now, assign the ships and mines (assigning water is not required) to their respective indices on the field.
 The field is actually a 2-dimensional character array.
    So in order to assign say a ship in column 1 and row 4, the syntax will be as follows:
    ```
     field[0][5] = 'O';